LAunchPad

 Week Two Schedule

-Design, Create, Build Structures
+Design, Create, and Build Structures

 Everybody wants to feel safe when disaster strikes.
 During this event, students will learn about how engineers design buildings to prepare for earthquakes with Cal State LA faculty and industry professionals.